 See my tips on Fitting In Fitness

 The untimely loss of Mr. Chadwick Boseman is truly painful.
-Deepest condolences to his family and loved ones.
-In addition to reflecting on his life and his work we are thinking about colon cancer and our risk factors.
-I truly hope this post has answered some of your questions on colon cancer, risk factors and the association with weight.
+My deepest condolences to his family and loved ones.
+In addition to reflecting on his life and work, we are thinking about colon cancer and our risk factors.
+I truly hope this post has answered some of your questions on colon cancer, risk factors, and its association with weight.
 More importantly I’ve provided some practical tools that we can all implement to decrease our colon cancer risk.
 Starting with knowing your personal risk factors and taking the necessary steps to correct them.
-Talk to your family about your family history, schedule an appointment with your primary care clinician to discuss your risk, or follow up with your gastroenterologist if you’re over due for colon cancer screening.
+Talk to your family about your family history, schedule an appointment with your primary care clinician to discuss your risk, or follow up with your gastroenterologist if you’re overdue for colon cancer screening.

 Like video?
 See my Facebook Live: Colon Cancer What You Need to Know & What’s Weight Got to do with it https://www.facebook.com/DrSylviaMD/videos/987270755121835/?vh=e&d=n